Kveggjeter/VIS3000/README.md

 For navigation, the project strutcture is as follow:

-├───data
+├───data <br>
-│   ├───processed <- Source folder for the cleaned data
+│   ├───processed <- Source folder for the cleaned data <br>
-|   ├───raw <- Source folder for the raw data
+|   ├───raw <- Source folder for the raw data <br>
-├───src <- R scripts
+├───src <- R scripts <br>
-|   ├───cleaner <- Scripts that cleans a dataset/or support cleaning
+|   ├───cleaner <- Scripts that cleans a dataset/or support cleaning <br>
-|   ├───constants <- Constants (only for representing continents as of current)
+|   ├───constants <- Constants (only for representing continents as of current) <br>
-|   ├───deprecated <- Scripts we no longer use becuase of the irrelevance of the data it cleans
+|   ├───deprecated <- Scripts we no longer use becuase of the irrelevance of the data it cleans <br>
-|   ├───modifiers <- Data manipulations and other functions that dont directly are used in cleaning, but are used in analysing, visualization or general modification of the CSV files.
+|   ├───modifiers <- Data manipulations and other functions that dont directly are used in <br> cleaning, but are used in analysing, visualization or general modification of the CSV files.

 >[!NOTE]